sourced/deploymentmanager-samples/community/cloud-foundation/docs/userguide.md

 ### Uninstalling the CFT

-If you need to uninstall the CTT, proceed as follows:
+If you need to uninstall the CFT, proceed as follows:

 ```shell
 sudo make uninstall